opflucker/NetCoreHexagonal/README.md

 ![image](https://user-images.githubusercontent.com/63680171/162287171-07330a99-15bc-4a36-86ee-b5e0c834b93e.png)

 The solution has:
 1. Two in-adapters corresponding to executable assemblies.
-These adapters interact with the application (NetCoreHexagonal.Application) using its input ports.
+These adapters interact with the application (NetCoreHexagonal.Application) using its in-ports.
 2. One in-port: ISchoolService.
 3. One in-port implementation: SchoolService.
 This implementation needs to interact with external services that fullfill out-ports.
 4. Two out-ports defined with interfaces in folders EventsDispatching and Persistence.